GrigorijSchleifer/GrigorijSchleifer/README.md

 <h1 align="center"> Hi there 👋</h1>

 #### I'm ✨ Grigorij ✨.
 I work as an anesthesiologist at the University Hospital Bonn.
-I am a medical AI-venger and a proud member of the MIT Critical Data consortium.
+I am a dad, a medical AI-venger and a proud member of the MIT Critical Data consortium.
 In my spare time I break code and read stuff.

 <br>